Catheter-related bloodstream infection

-Bactiguard’s coating is firmly attached to the catheter, which makes the technology both safe and tissue friendly as opposed to traditional coating technologies, that often depend on the release of substances that kill the bacteria, e.g. higher concentrations of silver ions, chlorhexidine or antibiotics.
+The technology is safe to use, the coating is firmly attached to the catheter and the amount of noble metals at the surface is very low and below all safety limits for each metal.
+There is no release of any toxic or pharmacological quantities, as opposed to traditional coating technologies that often depend on the release of substances that kill bacteria, e.g. high concentrations of silver ions, chlorhexidine or antibiotics.

-The product is well proven, more than 100,000 patients have been included in clinical trials and over 200 million catheters have been used without any reported adverse events related to the coating.
+The technology is well proven, more than 100,000 patients have been included in clinical trials and over 200 million catheters have been used without any reported adverse events related to the coating.

 Thrombotic complications are common and lead to obstruction of blood flow and catheter dysfunction.
 The catheter may need to be exchanged and the risk of infection increases, leading to increased costs of care.
 Catheter-related thrombosis leads to increased morbidity and may increase mortality due to embolic events.4

 The Bactiguard coating has shown very good blood compatibility.
-In addition, clinical data show that there is no increased risk of thrombosis or hemolysis when using products with Bactiguard’s technology.2
+In addition, clinical data show that there is no increased risk of thrombosis or haemolysis when using BIP CVC when compared to uncoated CVCs.2

 The BIP CVC is used for administration of drugs and intravenous solutions, sample blood and for blood pressure monitoring.
 It is made of polyurethane, coated with the Bactiguard coating and approved for use up to 30 days.